 Snake plants do best with a free-draining soil mix because they are easily prone to rot.
 A soilless potting mixture is best to ensure adequate drainage.
 Also, be sure to use a terracotta pot that won’t trap water inside and promptly remove any standing water from the saucer.

 Water, Light, and Food

 Snake plants do well when you almost forget about them.
-Allow soil to dry between waterings and take extra special care not to over water in winter.
+Allow soil to dry between waterings and take extra special care not to overwater in winter.
 Try to avoid getting leaves wet when you water.
-Place your snake plants in indirect light (although they are tolerant of a variety of light conditions) and fertilize during the growing season with an all-purpose plant food.
+Place your snake plants in indirect light (although they are tolerant of a variety of light conditions) and fertilize during the growing season with all-purpose plant food.